Chickenpox (Varicella)

 According to the CDC, two doses are about 90% effective at preventing chickenpox.
 Even if infection occurs after vaccination, symptoms are typically much milder and complications are rare.
 The vaccine can also be given within 3 to 5 days after exposure to help reduce symptom severity.

 Children can receive the varicella vaccine on its own or combined with measles, mumps, and rubella (MMRV) in a single shot for ages 1–12.
+Vaccination is recommended for all healthy children to provide the most effective protection against chickenpox.

 Post-Vaccination: What to Expect